What is a Test Plan?

 - Test deliverables – The different types of test artifacts to be delivered like test cases, test results etc.

-- Environmental needs - Any environment specific need of project.
+- Environmental needs – Any environment-specific need for the project.

 - Responsibilities – The resources involved in the testing process and their responsibilities.